brendondalaba/tldr-bible/src/content/bible/48-galatians.md

 group: 'Letters'
 ---

-# Galatians
-*The God Who Sets Us Free*

-> “It is for freedom that Christ has set us free.” — **Galatians 5:1**

-Galatians is a fiery letter written to believers who were drifting back into legalism — trying to earn through religion what Jesus had already given through grace.
-Paul reminds them (and us) that the Gospel is not about what we do for God, but what God has done for us through Jesus Christ.
-Freedom, not bondage, is the mark of true faith.

----

 ## Overview
 Paul founded the churches in Galatia during his missionary journeys.
 After he left, false teachers (the Judaizers) came in, insisting that Gentile believers must follow Jewish laws — especially circumcision — to be saved.